JUDSYS/v1Spec/judsys-spec.md

 1. If the CA fails to verify that a phone number really belongs to the subject, it **MUST** never be included.
 2. If the subject of the certificate to be issued forgets to bring their US/SSN, this attribute **MUST NOT** be included in the certificate.

-If a CA MAY refuse to issue a certificate if essential properties could not verified.
+A CA MAY refuse to issue a certificate if essential properties could not verified.
 Examples: INT/name, US/SSN, BR/RG, BR/CPF.

 ### INT/type

 An enum describing the type of the subject.
-Possible values are: `natural person`, `legal person`, `authority` (certificate authority and time-stamping authorities) and `other` (ex: software).
+Possible values are: `natural person`, `legal person`, and `other` (ex: software).

-### INT/name
+### INT/names

 Each name is a one line Unicode string.